 Benifuji no Yu, Hot Spring

 A hot spring facility that offers bathers a nice view of Mt.
 Fuji.
 The buiilding comprises 2 outdoor roof-covered baths surrounded by nature.
-The admission price is just 800 yen, and you can get a 10% off coupon on the official website as of January 2021(the price and discount may be subject to change – please check the official website for up-to-date information).
+The admission price is just 800 yen, and you can get a 10% off coupon on the official website as of February 2022(the price and discount may be subject to change – please check the official website for up-to-date information).
 Fresh vegetables grown in local areas are available at the souvenir shop on the first floor.
 On my last visit I picked up a huge tomato and some pickles.

 The facility also has an eatery and a relaxation room.
 The location is around the lake’s western end.
 It might be a good as a final destination to refresh your body after a long day of driving and viewing Mt.
 Fuji.